nazari63/presentations/thriving-ai-2024.md

 - AI is reshaping industries at an unprecedented pace.
 - Automation is impacting roles in programming, data analysis, healthcare, and more.
 - Adaptability and human-centric skills are essential to thrive.
+- Iran is lagging behind because of our tech-gap.

 ---